dottjt/plastic/other/unused/03-family-unused.md

 lightheaded and without due, there was also .

 Blinding me in a calm tingle of persistent, which to this day, has never quite left me.

+ beat down upon my actions with the fierceness of a Terracotta warrior,

+the direction of my pensive disdain in

+the opulence which surrounded my step,

+residential

+of my boulevard surroundings,

+my barren attempt to simply shut down and remove myself from the world.

+was going to truly make it as a human reincarnation of the guilt which had pervaded my blood-line for thousands, upon thousands of years.

+ upon the tidal wave of emotion warbling up to my chest.

+For now it was just me and this brightly-lit space, alone in the repetition of my  up and my nose feeling like a leaky tap of foreign medical waste.
+Now

+in this brightly-lit space,

+I had tasted what it was like to be free.

+, in all their dialectic glory of amoral cheer